morassman/atom-commander/README.md

 Highlights:
 - Navigate the whole file system from within Atom.
+- Browse and edit remote files via FTP and SFTP.
 - Perform all actions with only the keyboard.
 - Bookmark files and folders for quick access.
 - Compare files side-by-side.